Lower Bounds for Electrical Reduction on Surfaces: Open problems

 \begin{corollary} Reducing any $n$-vertex planar graph to a single vertex requires $\Omega(n^{3/2})$ planar electrical transformations in the worst case. \end{corollary}

-\section{Open Problems}
+\section{Open problems}

 Our results suggest several open problems.
 Perhaps the most compelling, and the primary motivation for our work, is to find either a subquadratic upper bound or a quadratic lower bound on the number of (unrestricted) electrical transformations required to reduce any planar graph without terminals to a single vertex.
 Like Gitler~\cite{g-dtaa-91}, Feo and Provan~\cite{fp-dtert-93}, and Archdeacon \etal~\cite{acgp-frpwg-00}, we conjecture that $O(n^{3/2})$ \emph{facial} electrical transformations suffice.
-More ambitiously, we conjecture that any 2-terminal plane graph can be reduced to a single edge using $O(n^{3/2})$ facial electrical transformations and terminal-leaf contractions, as mentioned in Section~\ref{SS:terminal-leaf}.
-However, proving these conjectures appears to be challenging.
+However, proving the conjecture appears to be challenging.

+Another direction is to prove a quadratic lower bound for graphs on surfaces with positive genus under \emph{crossing-free} electrical transformations.
+To generalize Theorem~\ref{Th:flip-defect} to surface-embedded graphs, we need an extension of Lemma~\ref{L:navigate} to navigate through all the possible embeddings.
+Using the theory of \emph{large-edgewidth (LEW) embeddings}, a result by Thomassen~{\cite[Theorem~6.1]{t-egnsn-90}} shows that any embedding of a surface-embedded graph can be obtained from the LEW-embedding (if there's one) by a finite sequence of split reflections.
+From here it is not hard to construct a toroidal curve that admits an LEW-embedding and has quadratic defect.
+The main difficulty is that we don't have a similar electrical-homotopy inequality for arbitrary surfaces.

 Finally, none of our lower bound techniques imply anything about non-planar electrical transformations or about electrical reduction of non-planar graphs.
 Indeed, the only lower bound known in the most general setting, for \emph{any} family of electrically reducible graphs, is the trivial $\Omega(n)$.
 It seems unlikely that planar graphs can be reduced more quickly by using non-planar electrical transformations, but we can't prove anything.
 Any non-trivial lower bound for this problem would be interesting.